Toloka/docs/en/template-builder/templates/product-category-classification.md

 {% cut "Show code" %}

 ```json
 {
   "type": "view.text",
   "content": "Read the query and choose a category that matches it:"
 }
 ```

 {% endcut %}

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/rfXWGflu4Gtyw2)

-## Add a layout {#add-layout}

 If you need to display formatted text, use the [view.markdown](../reference/view.markdown.md) component.
 Note that this setting is resource-intensive and might overload Tolokers' devices that aren't powerful enough.

 {% cut "Show code" %}